manhowong/CS-lectures/Knowledge-Based-AI/L18 Analogical Reasoning.md

 		- align two cases at different levels by relationships
 		- e.g. at structural level, after mapping the corresponding objects, we can transfer features of a lizard to the robot (e.g. shape of its feet)
 	- **Compositional analogy**:
-		- map at the level of structure first
+		- map at the structural level first
 		- structural mapping enables transfer of info which in turn helps us to transfer info at the behavioral level
 		- lastly, we can climb up the hierarchy and transfer info at functional levels
 	- **Compound analogy:**